Find out more about Content Management Software

 Content Management Software (or CMS) is a group of tools and applications organizations use to create, modify, and publish digital content online.
 Most CMSs use web browsers to distribute content, while there are also such that offer their own web-based GUI, and invite users to create their own templates rather than using premade pages.
 What you should expect from a good CMS is a variety of publishing options, in-built text editors, filtering and indexing features, SEO and metadata functionality.
 Advanced CMSs may also please users with advanced extensions and plugins that make content more competitive.
-To make the choice easier for you, we collated top performers you should know about, headed by our current leader WordPress.
+To make the choice easier for you, we collated top performers you should know about, headed by our current leader Squarespace.

 Most Popular Content Management Software